Shrasti0207/pi-shaped-deep-learning-shrastigupta/day3_fashion_mnist/Readme.md

-# Day 3 - Fashion-MNIST Image Classification using a CNN ( Aman )
+# Day 3 - Fashion-MNIST Image Classification using a CNN - Shrasti Gupta

 This project is a hands-on exercise to build, train, and evaluate a Convolutional Neural Network (CNN).
 The goal is to create a model that can accurately classify images from the Fashion-MNIST dataset into one of 10 different fashion categories.